Jahed/ChatIO/README.md

 ##TODO
 There's a lot to do.
 This is all currently at its first stages.

-* Use IRC channel instead of web chat (remove dependancy on userscript)
 * Only trigger inputs when specified window is in focus
 * Allow customised inputs
 * Fancy output